learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 model = Model(inputs=input_, outputs=x)
 ```

-Once we have designed our model, we still have to compile it, and provide important parameters such as the loss function to use (`'categorical_crossentropy'`, since this is a mutliclass classification problem), and the optimizer to use.
+Once you have designed our model, you still have to compile it, and provide important parameters such as the loss function to use (`'categorical_crossentropy'`, since this is a mutliclass classification problem), and the optimizer to use.

 ```python
 model.compile(loss='categorical_crossentropy', optimizer='adam', metrics=['accuracy'])
 ```

-After compiling the model, we quickly check the summary of the model to see what our model looks like, and make sure the output shapes line up with what we expect.
+After compiling the model, you quickly check the summary of the model to see what our model looks like, and make sure the output shapes line up with what you expect.

 ```python